One might think that Tennessee’s rivers, mountains and counties have always looked like this.

 Tennessee didn’t used to look anything like this.

-Ever since explorers and settlers crossed the Appalachian Mountains into Tennessee, they have changed the landscape in countless ways.
+Ever since explorers and settlers crossed the Appalachian Mountains into Tennessee, people have changed the Tennessee landscape in countless ways.

 They have dammed up rivers and created lakes where land used to be.
 They have cut down hundreds of thousands of trees and created farmland where forest used to be.